tustanivsky/unreal/CONTRIBUTING.md

 ```

 In order to be able to capture GPU crashes game has to be built with Unreal Engine version that addops this [change](https://github.com/EpicGames/UnrealEngine/pull/12648).

+### HTTP request error

+Open the in-game shop (button with a cart icon in the upper-right corner of the screen) to purchase the tower upgrade.
+After clicking the `Upgrade Tower` button the game will send an HTTP request to a dummy server which is expected to return an error.
+Also, this will trigger the `ensure` check in the corresponding request handler to fail (see `USentryTowerGameInstance::BuyUpgrade` for more details).

 ## Breadcrumbs